nelsonifechukwu/nelsonifechukwu/README.md

 - 📝 I regularly write @ [nelsonelijah.com/blog](https://www.nelsonelijah.com/blog)

 - Remember: The greatest shortcoming of the human race is our inability to understand the exponential function⏤Professor Albert Allen Bartlett's.
-Never stop learning and building
+Never stop learning and building.
+You can tag me a scenius of adaptability.

 <h3 align="left">Languages: </h3>
 <p align="left">